AI-on-Power-DACH/ai-on-ibm-power-playbooks/playbooks/milvus/README.md

 A sub collection of ansible playbooks for deploying the vector database [milvus](https://milvus.io/).

 ## Ways to run milvus:
+- directly on a Linux host
 - using a single container (docker or podman/oci)
-- using three containers (docker composer)
+- using three containers (docker compose)
 - in a cluster (kubernetes/open shift)
--

 ## Playbooks:
 - `basic-milvus-podman`: